 6. Creating custom audiences for remarketing.

-Although not a descriptive feature of Google Analytics, custom audience’s power lays in another characteristic – segmentation.
-With them you can segment users that match to a set of parameters and later display Adwords ads specifically targeting them.
-You can create audiences of buyer and non-buyers, of users who clicked on add to cart but did not initiated the checkout, of users who initiated the checkout but did not purchase and so on.
+Although not a descriptive feature of Google Analytics, the custom audience’s power lays in another characteristic – segmentation.
+With them, you can segment users that match to a set of parameters and later display Google Ads advertisements specifically targeting them.
+You can create audiences of buyer and non-buyers, of users who clicked on add to cart but did not initiate the checkout, of users who initiated the checkout but did not purchase and so on.

-Custom audiences for Adwords can be created directly from Google Analytics or from Adwords itself.
-In case you want to create audiences for other advertising platforms like Facebook or Bing, then you need to install the Facebook or Bing pixel via Google Tag Manager or directly on the website and from the dashboard of those advertising platforms, to create your custom audiences.
+Custom audiences for Google Ads can be created directly from Google Analytics or from Google Ads itself.
+In case you want to create audiences for other advertising platforms like Bing or Facebook Ads, Google Analytics does not have the possibility to share the audience with them so you will need to install the Facebook or Bing pixel via Google Tag Manager or directly on the website and from the dashboard of those advertising platforms, to create your custom audiences.

 7. Capturing internal website searches